KimNikita/Magic-Piano/README.md

 # Magic-Piano

-Magic Piano is a computer vision-based project that allows you to play a virtual piano using hand recognition through a camera.
+Magic Piano is a computer vision-based project from Intel Summer Camp 2021 that allows you to play a virtual piano using hand recognition through a camera.

 ## Pipeline